 "Activism forms.
-No because it's has become more LGBTI+ historic more optimistic activists were now that the state and u provides mental health support. financial support. and housing for activists."
+No because it's has become more optimistic activists were now that the state provides mental health support, financial support, and housing for activists."

 Organisations still exist, but now they are more like a certification service for activists.
 Like how people used to access social services back in the 2020s.
 The office for LGBTI assistance offers everything in one place: legal assistance, housing support.
 It's much easier to access.